chrisfelix82/dawg/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

 NOTE: For IBM Worklight 6.1 +, consider using https://npmjs.org/package/generator-chris instead of "yo dawg".
 The workflow has ben simplified and a new option to generate JQuery Mobile + Angular apps has been added.
 Why the name change from "yo dawg" to "yo chris"?
-Well simply I discovered too late that generator-dawg has already ben taken on npm.
+Well simply I discovered too late that generator-dawg has already been taken on npm.

 To install generator-dawg from npm, run (currently not published to npm.
 Install from repo instead):